dumkydewilde/gtm-export-tools/README.md

 # GTM Export Tools

 GTM Export Tools gives you the power to easily manipulate your GTM container without giving others access to it.
-Upload your GTM export file and try it yourself on [https://gtm-export-tools.web.app]
+Upload your GTM export file and try it yourself at [gtm-export-tools.web.app](https://gtm-export-tools.web.app)

 ## Functionality